CodyReichert/awesome-cl/README.md

 Starter kits:

-* 👍 [Portacle](https://shinmera.github.io/portacle/) - A portable and multiplatform Common Lisp environment: SBCL, Quicklisp, Emacs, Slime, Git.
 * [Emacs4CL](https://github.com/susam/emacs4cl) - A tiny Emacs initialization file to quickly set up vanilla Emacs for Common Lisp programming.
 Comes with a line-by-line explanation of every line of code in the initialization file.
 * [plain-common-lisp](https://github.com/pascalcombier/plain-common-lisp/) -  A trivial way to get a native Common Lisp environment on Windows.
   * ships SBCL, Quicklisp, Emacs and Slime.
   * with example programs for a console program, accessing the Win32 API, displaying a GUI with IUP, running an OpenGL window.
 * [cl-devel2](https://hub.docker.com/r/eshamster/cl-devel2/) - a Docker container for Common Lisp development environment.
 Ships SBCL, CCL, Roswell and Emacs25 with Slime.

-Tools:

-- [Quicksearch](https://github.com/lisp-maintainers/quicksearch) - search for projects on GitHub, Quicklisp, Cliki and Bitbucket.
-MIT.
+* [Portacle](https://shinmera.github.io/portacle/) - A portable and multiplatform Common Lisp environment: SBCL, Quicklisp, Emacs, Slime, Git.
+  * *warm: Portacle is now un-maintained and ships an old Emacs.*

 Slime extensions:

-* [slime-star](https://github.com/mmontone/slime-star) - a SLIME configuration with extensions pre-installed, with also some custom utilities and menus:
+* 👍 [slime-star](https://github.com/mmontone/slime-star) - a SLIME configuration with extensions pre-installed, with also some custom utilities and menus:
   - the Lisp system browser
   - [SLIME doc contrib](https://github.com/mmontone/slime-doc-contribs) - enhance the default help buffer.
   - [Quicklisp systems](https://github.com/mmontone/quicklisp-systems) - Search, browse and load Quicklisp systems from Emacs.